ipfs/devgrants/open-grants/ipfs-rust/README.md

 * `ipfs swarm *`
 * `ipfs pubsub *`

-### Metric: Number of CLI Commands Implemented
+### Metric: Number of HTTP Endpoints Implemented

-There are roughly 153 CLI commands and subcommands that a typical IPFS implementation exposes.
+There are roughly 153 HTTP API endpoints that a typical IPFS implementation exposes.
-While there are a number of other metrics we could choose to suitably track progress, “How many commands have been implemented in Rust so far?” is an easy question to ask.
+While there are a number of other metrics we could choose to suitably track progress, “How many endpoints have been implemented in Rust so far?” is an easy question to ask.

 This proposal covers about 80 commands, with a number being deemed out of scope.
 See Figure 4 at the end of the document for a breakdown of which commands fall under which project phase, and Out of Scope Commands for a list out of scope commands.

+**Note:** Throughout the proposal, we will refer to commands using either the URL path or the CLI represntation of the command, and they should be thought of as interchangable.
+For example `/api/v0/add` will be referred to as `ipfs add` or simply `add`.

 ### Definition of Done